Power largely restored in Ukraine after Russian attacks - grid operator | Headlines

 - Ukraine

-Power has largely been restored across Ukraine following this week's attacks by Russia on Ukrainian energy facilities, the head of Ukrainian grid operator Ukrenergo said on Thursday.
+Power has largely been restored across Ukraine following this week's attacks by Russia on Ukrainian energy facilities, the head of the Ukrainian grid operator said on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)